Virtual Event – Addressing the Covid-Related Challenges Facing the Pacific Islands

-Please join Asia Foundation experts for a discussion that will highlight opportunities to shift thinking, systems, and structures through proactive policies and reforms that support a transition toward greener, more resilient economies, a more inclusive labor force, and reliable and transparent information flows.
+This event convened Asia Foundation experts for a discussion that highlighted opportunities to shift thinking, systems, and structures through proactive policies and reforms that support a transition toward greener, more resilient economies, a more inclusive labor force, and reliable and transparent information flows.

 Ellen Boccuzzi, Senior Advisor, The Asia Foundation